The AeroPress is a simple contraption that makes brewing a delicious cup of coffee easy.

 The AeroPress is a relatively durable kitchen apparatus; however, when it isn’t working correctly, it might cause major frustrations.

-The seal is the part that is most likely to fail; therefore, when you notice it is leaking, it might be time to replace it.
+The seal is the part that is most likely to fail; therefore, when you notice it is leaking, it might be time to replace it so you can continue enjoying delicious coffee through this immersion brewer.